openjdk/panama-foreign/doc/panama_ffi.md

 The above code creates  a memory segment — `comparFunc` — containing a stub that can be used to invoke our Java comparator function.
 The memory segment is associated with the provided resource scope instance; this means that the stub will be uninstalled when the resource scope is closed.
 It is also possible (not shown here) to create upcall stubs associated with the *default scope*, in which case the stub will be uninstalled when the upcall segment becomes *unreachable*.

-The snippet then creates an off-heap array from a Java array (using a `SegmemntAllocator`), which is then passed to the `qsort` handle, along with the comparator function we obtained from the foreign linker.
+The snippet then creates an off-heap array from a Java array (using a `SegmentAllocator`), which is then passed to the `qsort` handle, along with the comparator function we obtained from the foreign linker.
 As a side-effect, after the call, the contents of the off-heap array will be sorted (as instructed by our comparator function, written in Java).
 We can than extract a new Java array from the segment, which contains the sorted elements.
 This is a more advanced example, but one that shows how powerful the native interop support provided by the foreign linker abstraction is, allowing full bidirectional interop support between Java and native.

 ### Varargs